 If you have not attended InterMuse or Kodály certification courses before, register for Level I. If you have taken courses at other Kodály-certified schools, you can register for the next level up.
 BYU's program is a three-summer commitment.
 You can only take one level per summer.

 You will receive the book list in your classes on the first day.
 You can purchase the books at the BYU Bookstore that day.
 They are not sold in advance because people not registered for the program often purchase them off the shelves if they are put out early.
 Approximate cost is $75-$100.

 No official activities are planned, but often visiting students get together to go to the Tabernacle Choir broadcast or to other events being held in town or in Salt Lake City.
 A list of events will be in your registration check-in packet.
-If you would like to attend religious services on Sunday, we will be happy to give you directions to a church of your preference.

 The dress code is casual, with most female students wearing slacks or skirts and blouses.
 Men usually wear casual to business casual attire.
 Shorts, if worn, must be knee length—no sleeveless attire, please.
 Concert dress is appropriate for the final concert on Friday, June 23.